npc203/npc-cogs/docs/source/customhelp.rst

 2. Can I make my own theme in your cog?

    | Well you can just learn about the help formatter api.
-   | If u really need categories as well then you can fork my repo,
+   | If you really need categories as well then you can fork my repo,
      navigate to the themes folder, see how the themes are made and make a new file in that folder with your custom coded theme and load the cog.
-   | your theme should magically occur in the ``[p]chelp listthemes``
+   | Your theme should magically appear in the ``[p]chelp listthemes``

 3. Some of my reactions are vanishing?

-   You are probably having more than 14 categories.
+   You probably have more than 14 categories.
 A message can only have 14 reactions from a bot at max (I think).
    This is a discord limitation and it's unhandled by the cog.

 Credits